satvikviriyala/Yahoo_Streaming_Benchmark_lite/BENCHMARK_RUNNING_GUIDE.md

 ## Overview
 This guide will help you run comprehensive benchmarks for both Spark and Flink.
 Each step includes the exact command to run and what to expect.
+This assumes you have installed all the requirements before running this guide.

 ═══════════════════════════════════════════════════════════════════